What is Last Mile Logistics?

 Supply chain management and logistics is a massive industry, more important than ever before as the world’s economy becomes more interconnected around e-commerce.
 The industry is responsible for coordinating manufacturers, transporters, warehouses, and retailers to manage the flow of goods so that consumers can purchase goods from around the world.

-Last-mile logistics or final-mile logistics is one of the most crucial processes in the supply chain.
+Last-mile logistics, also known as final-mile logistics, is one of the most crucial processes in the supply chain.
 It’s the planning and management of the last-mile delivery process — the final stage in a product’s journey from the warehouse or distribution center to the customer’s doorstep.
 In this article, we’ll review last-mile logistics, the most prominent challenges and solutions in last-mile logistics, current trends, and more.

 In this article: